webmachinelearning/webmachinelearning.github.io/README.md

 ## Contributing

 We welcome contributions!
-Please see the [contribution guidelines](CONTRIBUTING.md).
+Please see the [contributing guidelines](CONTRIBUTING.md).

 ## License